| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 face_selection |

 The method for selecting faces in the video.
-Options are "largest", "left", or "right".
-Default is "largest". |
+Options are "largest", "left", "right", or "none".
+Default is "largest".
+Use "none" to classify the whole frame without face cropping. |

 start |